microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

   - **value**: hopefully not [hunter2](http://bash.org/?244321=)
   - For password variable be sure to select the lock symbol to change the type of the field to secret.

 That's it, now click Save to commit your changes, then click Run to start the pipeline.
 Once started you will be redirected to the pipeline summary to see the action in real-time.
 Click on the various stage cards to view details.
 Once the build is completed you can click *Environments* on the left navigation pane to view past deployments to the environment we created earlier.

+If you would like to use some pre-made tasks and leverage the task assistant we discussed in the [download artifacts](#download-artifacts) section check out [Dynamics 365 Build Tools](https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks).

-In our next blog we will explore templates to make our pipeline code reusable.
+In our upcoming blog(s) we will explore templates to make our pipeline code reusable and look at some new tooling to improve our continuous integration process.

-## References
+## Additional Resources

 - [aka.ms/YAML](https://aka.ms/YAML)
 - [Announcement for YAML Release in Azure Pipelines]( https://mybuild.techcommunity.microsoft.com/sessions/77791?source=sessions#top-anchor)

 - [What's new with Azure Pipelines](https://devblogs.microsoft.com/devops/whats-new-with-azure-pipelines/)
 - Example code - https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial
+- [Dynamics 365 Build Tools](https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks) - Azure Pipeline tasks for automating build & deployment